karimabisaad/USB-Explorer/README.md

 # Features
 1. Provides serial number, first insertion, last insertion, and last removal dates.
 2. Can process live system hive (requires admin privileges).
+3. Provides GUID, which can be used to identify the user if it was found in the user's NTUser.dat file.
+4. Export to CSV.

 # Limitations
 1. Development and tests were done on Windows 10 only, so it might not work with other Windows profiles.